Max Wenner: Investigation

 The Belgian authorities seem to have determined that Wenner's death was an unsolvable cold case by spring of 1937.
 The contemporary Belgian researchers, however, came up with several suspects, including Wenner's German fiancée's brothers, who were said to be ardent Nazis and opposed to the match with a Briton, Wenner's siblings who stood to inherit his fortune, and the Gestapo.
 According to vrt.be, "Secret German police followed Wenner during his last stay in Cologne until he boarded the plane he fell out of.
 The pilot of the plane himself also had great Nazi sympathies, because a short time later he made it to hauptsturmführer with the SS."

 Telegraf, a Czech-language weekly newspaper published in the Washington, D.C.–Baltimore metropolitan area in the United States, asserted in February 1937 that there was no mystery: Wenner was pushed.
-The following is a machine translation via Google Lens:
+The following is a machine translation made by Google Lens: